hectormartinez/hectormartinez.github.io/index.md

 1. Klerke S, Martínez Alonso H, and Søgaard A. _Looking hard: Eye tracking for detecting grammaticality of automatically compressed sentences_.
 NODALIDA 2015.
 1. Schluter N, Søgaard A, Elming J, Hovy D, Plank B, Martínez Alonso H,  Johannsen A and Klerke S. _Copenhagen-Malmö: Tree approximations of semantic parsing problems_.
 Task 8 on SemEval-2014.
 1. Søgaard A, Johannsen A, Plank B, Hovy D, Martínez Alonso, H. _What is in a p-value in NLP?_.
 CoNLL 2014.
-1. Johannsen A, Hovy D, Martínez Alonso H, Plank B, Søgaard A. _More or less supervised supersense tagging of Twitter._ Third Joint Conference on Lexical and Computational Semantics, *SEM 2014 (\textit{Best Paper Award}).
+1. Johannsen A, Hovy D, Martínez Alonso H, Plank B, Søgaard A. _More or less supervised supersense tagging of Twitter._ Third Joint Conference on Lexical and Computational Semantics, *SEM 2014 (_Best Paper Award_).
 1. Martínez Alonso H and Romeo L. _Crowdsourcing as a preprocessing for complex semantic annotation tasks_.
 LREC 2014.
 1. Søgaard A, Martínez Alonso H, Elming J and Johannsen A. _Using crowdsourcing to get representations based on regular expressions_.
 EMNLP 2013.
 1. Romeo L, Martínez Alonso H, Bel N. _Class-based Word Sense Induction for dot-type nominals_.
 The 6th International Conference on Generative Approaches to the Lexicon, 2013.